Internal AI Search • Navigator

 Deployment fit

-This topic is typically evaluated by Engineering productivity and platform teams who need governed AI usage to move from pilot status into repeatable internal rollout.
+This topic is typically evaluated by Engineering productivity and platform teams who need a repeatable path from pilot traffic into production deployment.

 What teams need from internal ai search for engineering docs

-- Keep source access and model usage aligned to governed rollout.
+• Keep source access and model usage aligned to production controls.

 Keep the first deployment narrow